-This report shows our equality monitoring information as at 31 March 2018.
+This report shows our equality monitoring information as at 31 March 2019.
+Data period is 1 April 2018 - 31 March 2019.

 It provides a profile of the council's workforce, and sets out information by the 9 'protected characteristics' set out in the Equality Act 2010: age, race, disability, gender reassignment, pregnancy and maternity, religion or belief, sex, sexual orientation and marriage and civil partnership; as well as by caring responsibilities.